Cloud-PG/XDC-AH-demo/docs/README.md

 ## Deploy K8s on any cloud with DODAS-TS

 Although is not the only way, I put here the references and contacts for whoever is interested in deploy K8s on any cloud provider with a unique configuration file.
-The procedure uses PaaS orchestration from DODAS thematic service (EOSC-Hub)
+The procedure uses PaaS Orchestrator for K8s deployment.

 - [User Guide](https://dodas-ts.github.io/dodas-doc/)
 - [K8s template](https://raw.githubusercontent.com/Cloud-PG/XDC-HA-demo/master/templates/DODAS-TS/kube_deploy.yml)